p32929/EasiestdbFlutter/README.md

 Also, you might wanna try the Android/Java version of this library from here: https://github.com/p32929/EasiestSqlLibrary

 ## Support
-If you like my works and want to support me/my works, feel free to [Support or Donate](p32929.github.io/SendMoney2Me/)
+If you like my works and want to support me/my works, feel free to support or donate.
+My payment details can be found here: https://p32929.github.io/SendMoney2Me/